evanwill/_drafts/_notes/atom-editor.md

 date: 2020-05-27
 ---

-> Atom Editor project is no longer active, and is [being sunsetted by GitHub Dec 2022](https://techcrunch.com/2022/06/08/github-sunsets-atom-the-software-dev-environment-it-launched-in-2011/).
+> **Atom Editor project is no longer active**, and was [sunsetted by GitHub Dec 2022](https://techcrunch.com/2022/06/08/github-sunsets-atom-the-software-dev-environment-it-launched-in-2011/).
+>
+> Some community led projects have forked the code, including [Pulsar edit](https://pulsar-edit.dev/).

 [Atom](https://atom.io/) is an open source code editor built by GitHub in the [Electron](https://electronjs.org/) framework.
 In the past, I used it for quite awhile before switching to [VS Code](https://evanwill.github.io/_drafts/notes/vs-code.html), because I felt like Atom was too slow and clunky.